passimon/Personal-Portfolio/README.md

 Alternatively, you can deploy to Netlify, Cloudflare Pages, or your own server following their Next.js guides.

----

-## License

-This project is open source and available under the MIT License.
-See [LICENSE](LICENSE) for details.

 - [GitHub](https://github.com/your-username)
 - [LinkedIn](https://linkedin.com/in/your-profile)